For International Investors

 How to form one: the steps

-- Choose a state to form in (investors commonly use the state where the property sits, or a business-friendly state)
+- Choose a state to form in (for a single asset, usually the state where the property sits)

 - Appoint a registered agent with a US address